cloudQuant/empyrical_cpp/README.md

 # empyrical_cpp
-the c++20 version of empyrical which is written by python
+the header_only c++20 version of empyrical which is written by python